ooples/pine_script_docs/source/essential/Context_switching_the_security_function.rst

-When an indicator is based on historical data (i.e., ``barstate.isrealtime`` is ``false``), we take the current *close* of the daily timeframe and shift the result of ``request.security`` function call one bar to the right in the current timeframe.
-When an indicator is calculated on real-time data, we take the *close* of the previous day without shifting the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ data.
+When an indicator is based on historical data (i.e., ``barstate.isrealtime`` is ``false``), we take the current *close* of the daily timeframe and shift the result of `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ function call one bar to the right in the current timeframe.
+When an indicator is calculated on realtime data, we take the *close* of the previous day without shifting the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ data.